violetameg/Arduino-Ball-Balancing/README.md

 PROJECT OVERVIEW
 ----------------
 This project implements a "Ball and Beam" control system using an Arduino.
 This was developed as a team project to demonstrate the application of PID control in a physical feedback loop.
-The objective is to maintain a ping-pong ball at a specific setpoint on a beam using active feedback from an ultrasonic sensor and adjustments from a servo motor.
+The objective is to balance a ping-pong ball at the center of a beam using active feedback from an ultrasonic sensor and adjustments from a servo motor.

 HARDWARE COMPONENTS
 -------------------